Joseph Rogers (American football): Villanova

-Professional
+Professional teams

-In 1966, Rogers resigned from his Villanova position to accept a backfield coaching position for the Atlantic City Senators in the ACFL.
+In 1966, Rogers resigned from his Villanova position to accept a backfield coaching position for the Atlantic City Senators in the Atlantic Coast Football League (ACFL).
 He coached many household names here, including: Tom Urbanik, former Penn State fullback; Glynn Griffing, former reserve quarterback of the New York Giants, and Mark Lichtenfeld, formerly of Temple University.

 Rogers then went on to work as defensive coach for the Philadelphia Bulldogs of the Continental Football League under the direction of Wayne Hardin.

 After a stint as defensive coach for the Pottstown Firebirds, Rogers was promoted to defensive coordinator in March 1969.
 Firebirds head coach, Dave DiFilippo, credited Rogers with the team's successful 1968 season and called Rogers "the best defensive coach in the ACFL."
-In 1969, the Firebirds won the ACFL Championship 31–0 against the Hartford Knights.
+In 1969, the Firebirds won the ACFL championship, 31–0, over the Hartford Knights.

 Rogers permanently retired from full-time coaching in 1970, citing frequent travel as the main reason.
 Rogers noted his desire to spend more time at home with his wife and nine children.

-Later Years
+Later years

-After retiring from full-time coaching in 1970, Rogers went on to have a successful career as a Sales Manager for Independence Blue Cross.
-He was also a frequently sought after public speaker, presiding over many Philadelphia-area athletic ceremonies and conferences.Joe was inducted into the Villanova Varsity Club Hall of Fame in 1979.
-Joe Rogers died on April 1, 2011, at his home in Bala Cynwyd, Pennsylvania, leaving behind 9 children, 30 grandchildren, and many great-grandchildren.
-He was predeceased by his wife Nora (née Cassidy) in 2009.
+After retiring from full-time coaching in 1970, Rogers had a successful career as a sales manager for Independence Blue Cross.
+He was also a frequently sought after public speaker, presiding over many Philadelphia-area athletic ceremonies and conferences.
+Rogers was inducted into the Villanova Varsity Club Hall of Fame in 1979.
+Rogers died on April 1, 2011, at his home in Bala Cynwyd, Pennsylvania, leaving behind 9 children, 30 grandchildren, and many great-grandchildren.
+He was predeceased by his wife Nora (née Cassidy), in 2009.